The dynamics of ethics

 Customers entrust their data to Rabobank.
 This both opens up myriad opportunities for the bank and carries a huge responsibility.
 While the legislation is obviously leading, this does not mean everything permitted by law is necessarily desirable and appropriate for Rabobank.
 Due in part to discussions conducted within the Ethics Committee, Rabobank has stated that it believes it is important that customers know how their data will be used, that their interests are put first and that their data are safe and that they remain in control.

 Employees can turn to the Ethics Office for advice on ethical issues.
-The committee bases its advice on recommendations and considerations made with respect to previous situations, the Rabobank Compass and the “Growing a better world together” mission.
-The Ethics Office furthermore looks for guidance to the internal guidelines and national and international external codes and guidelines on topics such as human rights and the environment to which the bank subscribes.
+The committee bases its advice on recommendations and considerations made with respect to previous situations, the Rabobank Compass and our mission “Growing a better world together.”
+The Ethics Office furthermore looks for guidance to the internal guidelines and national and international external codes and guidelines on topics such as human rights and the environment to which the bank subscribes that Rabobank endorses.
 In addition, the Ethics Office supports the dialogue on ethics within the organization by, for example, providing presentations, workshops and publications.
 It is, after all, imperative that reflection and an ethical dialogue take place at all levels.

 Ethics Committee: For difficult and complex issues

 The Ethics Office places difficult or complex issues with respect to which a stance has not yet been determined on the agenda of the Ethics Committee.
 The Ethics Committee was established in 1998 and meets six times a year.
 It assesses practical situations that have an underlying ethical issue and weighs them against the values and norms of Rabobank.